innolitics/rdm/rdm/init_files/documents/software_plan.md

 Begin a new Git branch, as discussed in the [unit implementation and testing activity](#unit-implementation-and-testing), but before implementing the change request, document a detailed design either within the SDS or as code comments, as appropriate, for each new software item [[62304:5.4.2]].
 These detailed designs should be stored as closely as possible to their corresponding source files.
 As appropriate, write out function signatures for the essential procedures, functions, classes, and/or modules involved with the change request.

-Detailed designs for interfaces between software items and external components (hardware or software) should be included as appropriate [[62304:5.4.3 62366-1:5.6]].{% if system.usability_process.is_used %} These include [[62366-1:5.6]]:
+Detailed designs for interfaces between software items and external components (hardware or software) should be included as appropriate [[62304:5.4.3 62366-1:5.6]].{% if system.usability_process %} These include [[62366-1:5.6]]:
 - Testable technical requirements for the user interface design
 - Indication of accompanying documentation (if required) [[62366-1:5.8]]
 - Indication of medical device specific training (if required) [[62366-1:5.8]]
 {% endif %}
 Once you have completed the detailed design, open a pull request and assign the project lead to review the design.

-{# TODO: Add software item designs to section 3 of the Human Factors Engineering Report [[62366-1:5.8]]. #}
+{# TODO: Add software item designs to the description of device user interface of the Human Factors Engineering Report [[62366-1:5.8]]. #}

 **Output:** Software item designs